mingfang/terraform-provider-k8s/site/k8s_extensions_v1beta1_pod_security_policy/README.md

 allowedCapabilities is a list of capabilities that can be requested to add to the container.
 Capabilities in this field may be added at the pod author's discretion.
 You must not list a capability in both allowedCapabilities and requiredDropCapabilities.
 ## allowed_csi_drivers

 AllowedCSIDrivers is a whitelist of inline CSI drivers that must be explicitly set to be embedded within a pod spec.
-An empty value means no CSI drivers can run inline within a pod spec.
+An empty value indicates that any CSI driver can be used for inline ephemeral volumes.
+This is an alpha field, and is only honored if the API server enables the CSIInlineVolume feature gate.

 #### name